Voeren: Linguistic and political issues

 This switch from Liège to Limburg was received badly by many local people because of the region's dependence on Liège.
 Francophones in particular campaigned for the region to be returned to the province of Liège.
 Similarly in Comines-Warneton and Mouscron, the city councils and a large majority of the population wanted to remain part of the Dutch-speaking province of West Flanders or at the very least become a new francophone province together with the city of Tournai, the Tournaisis because they identified as Frenchified Flemings, having shared a history with the other regions of the former County of Flanders and felt culturally closer to French Flanders than to the Hainaut Province.

-On January 1, 1977, the six small municipalities were merged into the present-day Voeren municipality.
-The Francophone and Flemish movements could organize themselves politically more effectively as there was now one instead of six municipal councils.
+On 1 January 1977, the six small municipalities were merged into the present-day Voeren municipality.
+The Francophone and Flemish movements could organize themselves politically more effectively as there was now one, instead of six, municipal council.
 This resulted in political and linguistic strife between the Francophone Retour à Liège (Return to Liège) party and the Flemish Voerbelangen (Voeren's Best Interests) party.
 The Retour à Liège faction won a majority in the new council.
 There were also action committees on both sides and gangs who daubed place-name signs and took part in violent demonstrations.
 The language struggle in Voeren became a national issue, and people from outside the region became involved.

 The linguistic struggle came to a head when José Happart was put forward as mayor in 1983.
 For one thing, he was alleged to have supported the Francophone gangs in Voeren.
-However the main problem was the constitutional question of whether someone who could not speak Dutch could become mayor of a Flemish municipality.
-Happart was dismissed as mayor for refusing to take a Dutch-language test, but appealed against his dismissal, and the question dragged on for years, ultimately causing the Belgian government Martens VI to fall on October 19, 1987.
+However, the main problem was the constitutional question of whether someone who could not speak Dutch could become mayor of a Flemish municipality.
+Happart was dismissed as mayor for refusing to take a Dutch-language test, but appealed against his dismissal, and the question dragged on for years, ultimately causing the Belgian government Martens VI to fall on 19 October 1987.